My free checklist will help you get organized so you can finally run a smooth food photography shoot!

 Rather than starting with an empty calendar every month and filling it in, I can have my boards categorized by client, platform, or subject matter and enter tasks or reminders as I go.
 It’s also helpful to mirror information from one board to another so that I can plan my Instagram posts on one board (for example) and mirror that information to a more comprehensive editorial calendar without having to enter the same information twice.

 I recently started using Planoly, a visual program for planning out my Instagram grid and captions.
 I’ve automated a lot of the Instagram process with Planoly and it helps me focus more on creating great content.
 There’s a bit of a learning curve, but once I got the hang of it I was hooked!
 If you’d like to see more information about how I use Planoly, let me know in the comments.
 I am always happy to put together a guide or post some of the main points in an Instagram caption.

 I recently wrote an entire blog post about templates because I just can’t say enough good things about them.
-I know that when I get stressed, I’m more prone to mistakes.
+I know that when I stress out, I make more mistakes.
 Using templates is my way of preventing those stress-induced mix-ups, and making sure everything is of the very highest quality.
 I already checked each item for spelling, grammar, and appearance.
 I can then focus on integrating that specific client’s needs into my plan for them, which is exactly how it should be.
 Not to mention, it saves me a massive amount of time!

-Have my tips on business automations given you exciting ideas about creating a better experience for your clients?
+Have my tips on workflow automation for small business given you exciting ideas about creating a better experience for your clients?
 If so, let me know!
 I hope this topic will spark some great conversations here and on Instagram.
 If you decide to try some of the things I’ve covered here, please drop me a line and let me know how they work for you.
 Remember to sign up for my newsletter if you just can’t get enough business, photography, and mindset tips from Frenchly!